Why rivers mouths are prime trout fishing locations

 Best time of day to fish river mouths

 At coastal river mouths.
+Either at the sea or large lakes.
 First light, just as the rays breach the horizon is often the best time of day to fish river mouths, that is because trout often move close to shore during the night.
 As the day brightens, they move further offshore seeking shade in deeper water as the light becomes more intense.

 In freshwater lakes, the best fishing is often at night.
 This is when the trout more confidently approach the shallows.
 Maybe to chase prey, or just to scout ahead searching for upstream passage.